superblocksteam/terraform-aws-superblocks/README.md

   type        = string
   default     = "ghcr.io/superblocksteam/agent"
   description = "The docker image used by Superblocks Agent container instance" }

-variable "superblocks_agent_role_arn" {
-  type        = string
-  default     = null
-  description = "ARN of IAM role that allows the Superblocks Agent container(s) to make calls to other AWS services.
-This can be leveraged for using Superblocks integrations like S3, DynamoDB, etc."
-}

 variable "name_prefix" {